Why is this medication prescribed?

 How should this medicine be used?

-Do not take darunavir without ritonavir.
+Do not take darunavir without ritonavir or cobicistat.

 Shake the suspension well right before each use to mix the medication evenly.
 Use the oral dosing syringe that came with the medication to withdraw the right amount of suspension from the bottle.
 You can swallow the suspension straight from the syringe.
 Wash the syringe with water and allow it to dry thoroughly after use.